Seamonsters-2605/Seamonsters-2605.github.io/docs/git/index.md

 Unpacking objects: 100% (3/3), done.
 ```

-- Open your Documents folder.
-There is now a new folder with the name of your repository, which has the single `README.md` file in your repository.
+- Now start Visual Studio Code, and choose *Open folder*.
+In your Documents you should find a new folder with the name of your repository.
+Open this folder in Code, and you will see the single `README.md` file.
-- Open the README file, write something nice, and save it.
+- Write something nice in the README and save it.
-- Go back to Git Bash.
-(If you closed the window earlier you will need to type `cd Documents` again).
-Type `cd your-repository-name` and press enter to navigate to your repository.
-- Type `git status`.
+- Open the Integrated Terminal in VS Code (View menu).
+Type `git status`.

-Notice that `README.md` is highlighted in red.
+Notice that `README.md` is highlighted in red and listed under "Untracked files".
 This means that the file has been modified with changes that haven't been saved in the repository yet.

 Git keeps track of the history of the repository in the form of **commits**, which are discrete changes to the files in your repository.
 Since you have modified README, you need to *commit* your changes to make them a permanent part of your repository.